-Over time, you may need some help overnight, as your main carer will find it difficult to sustain 24-hour care for a long period.
+Depending on your needs, support overnight can help, as your main carer will find it difficult to sustain 24-hour care over a long period.

-Finding out about available services and how to access these can help you feel informed, more prepared and better able to plan for the challenges ahead with MND.
+Find out about available services and how to access these, so you feel informed, better prepared and more able to plan for the challenges ahead.

-You may be able to get help with a wide range of daily routines from care workers.
+You may be able to get care workers to assist with home care, for a wide range of daily routines.

 Depending on your needs and the level of support required, this might include: